173duprot/minimal-car/README.md

 \- Made out of standardized, cheap parts

 \- You should be able to glance at it and understand how it works

+\- Light enough that a person could reasonably pick up or move the vehicle

 &#x200B;